Masud Pathik

 Masud Pathik (born 1 August 1979) is a Bangladeshi filmmaker, poet and lyricist.
 His feature films Nekabborer Mohaproyan (2014) won seven and Maya: The Lost Mother (2019) won eight Bangladesh National Film Awards.
 Individually, he won the Best Lyrics and Best Story awards.
 For his poetry, he won the 2013 HSBC Kali O Kalam award for his poem Ekaki Jomin.
+He won 2023 Bangla Academy Literary Award in the playwright category.

 Early life and education

 Pathik was born on 1 August 1979 at Raipura Upazila in Narsingdi District.
 He earned his PhD from the University of Dhaka on the topic of Bangladeshi Cinema.
 He took a film appreciation course in 2008 organised by Bishwo Shahitto Kendro in Dhaka.
 As of August 2020, he has been researching on film at Assam University.

 Career

 Pathik edits a magazine, Bratya, that focuses on the life and livelihood of the subaltern people of Bangladesh.
 He also acts as the assistant editor of Pothorekha, a literary magazine in Bangladesh, and he is an executive member of Jatiyo Kobita Parishad, Bangladesh.
 He is the founder and chairman of Bratya Film, and Bratya Creation.